CORD FAQs | Arbitration | Mediation | ODR

 Is ODR legally recognised in India?
 Are outcomes enforceable?+

 Yes.
-ODR is valid under Indian law.
+ODR is fully valid under Indian law.
 Arbitration and conciliation conducted online are governed by the Arbitration and Conciliation Act, 1996.
-An arbitral award from CORD carries the same legal force as a court decree and is enforceable if the other party does not comply.
+An arbitral award passed through CORD has the same legal force as a court decree and is enforceable through execution proceedings if the other party does not comply.
+Mediation settlements can be recorded as consent orders of court.
+SEBI has additionally recognised ODR for securities market disputes through the SmartODR framework.

 Can individuals (not just companies) use CORD?+